 Influenza A viruses (IAVs) are contagious respiratory pathogens that cause annual epidemics and occasional pandemics.
 Here, we describe a protocol to track viral infections in vivo using a novel recombinant luciferase and fluorescence-expressing bi-reporter IAV (BIRFLU).
-This approach provides researchers with an excellent tool to study IAV in vivo.
+This approach provides researchers with an excellent tool to study IAVs in vivo.

 ABSTRACT:

-Influenza A viruses (IAVs) cause human respiratory disease that is associated with significant health and economic consequences.
-As with other viruses, studying IAV requires the use of laborious secondary approaches to detect the presence of the virus in infected cells and/or in animal models of infection.
+Influenza A viruses (IAVs) cause human respiratory disease, which is associated with significant health and economic consequences.
+As with other viruses, studying IAV requires the use of complex and time-consuming secondary approaches to detect the presence of the virus in infected cells and/or in animal models of infection.
 This limitation has been recently circumvented with the generation of recombinant IAVs expressing easily traceable fluorescent or bioluminescent (luciferase) reporter proteins.
-However, researchers have been forced to select fluorescent or luciferase reporter genes due to the restricted capacity of the IAV genome for including foreign sequences.
-To overcome this limitation, we have generated a recombinant replication-competent bi-reporter IAV (BIRFLU) stably expressing both a fluorescent and a luciferase reporter gene to easily track IAV infections in vitro and in vivo.
+However, researchers have been forced to select fluorescent or luciferase reporter genes due to the restricted capacity of the IAV genome for incorporating foreign sequences.
+To overcome this limitation, we have generated a recombinant replication-competent bi-reporter IAV (BIRFLU), which stably express both a fluorescent and a luciferase reporter gene to easily track IAV infections in vitro and in vivo.
 To this end, the viral non-structural (NS) and hemagglutinin (HA) viral segments of influenza A/Puerto Rico/8/34 H1N1 (PR8) were modified to encode the fluorescent Venus and the bioluminescent Nanoluc luciferase proteins, respectively.
 Here, we describe the use of BIRFLU in a mouse model of IAV infection and the detection of both reporter genes using an in vivo imaging system.
-Notably, we have observed a good correlation between the expressions of both reporters and viral replication.
-The combination of cutting-edge techniques in molecular biology, animal research and imaging technologies, provides researchers the unique opportunity to use this tool for influenza research, including the study of virus-host interactions and dynamics of viral infections.
-Importantly, the feasibility to genetically alter the viral genome to express two foreign genes from different viral segments opens up opportunities to use this approach for: (i) the development of novel IAV vaccines, (ii) the generation of recombinant IAVs that can be used as vaccine vectors for the treatment of other human pathogen infections.
+Notably, we observed a good correlation between the expressions of both reporters and viral replication.
+The combination of cutting-edge techniques in molecular biology, animal research and imaging technologies, provides researchers the unique opportunity to use this tool for studying influenza virus-host interactions and dynamics of viral infection.
+Importantly, the feasibility to genetically alter the viral genome to express two foreign genes from different viral segments opens up attractive opportunities to use this approach for: (i) development of novel IAV vaccines, (ii) generation of recombinant IAVs that can be used as vaccine vectors for the treatment of other human pathogen infections.

 INTRODUCTION:

 Influenza A virus (IAV) is an enveloped single-stranded negative-sense segmented RNA virus of the Orthomyxoviridae family1-3.
-The World Health Organization (WHO) estimates 3–5 million annual influenza cases and over 250,000 deaths from influenza worldwide4-6.
+The World Health Organization (WHO) estimates that influenza infects 3–5 million people annually and causes over 250,000 deaths worldwide4-6.
 Groups that are particularly vulnerable to influenza include the elderly, immunocompromised individuals, and children7-11.
-Although vaccines are available and represent the most common and effective intervention against viral infection, IAV is able to rapidly evolve and escape preexisting immunity3,12-15.
+Although vaccines are available and represent the most common and effective intervention to prevent viral infection, IAV is able to rapidly evolve and escape preexisting immunity3,12-15.
 The re-emergence of a pandemic H1N1 strain in 2009 and the emergence of pathogenic IAV reiterates the constant threat to human public health worldwide4,16.